riehlegroup/adap-names/README.md

 # adap-names

-Example code and homework for the Advanced Design and Programming (ADAP) course
+My homework for the ADAP course in WS25/26.